Episode #25 – April 12, 2009

 How long did their influence last?

 Okay, I’m already being asked to explain myself.
-Most examinations of such controversial phenomena fall into one of two traps: (1) holding the subject up for wholesale automatic ridicule and disapproval (“look how ugly and unfair everything about this was, wasn’t it awful?”) which it deserves, except you don’t learn anything that way; and (2) pretending to study it, while actually trying to excuse it, as a disingenuous mask for one’s own racism. (“Oh, we’re just having a little fun, we don’t mean anything by it, it had a certain charm.”)
+Most examinations of topics like this fall into one of two traps: (1) holding the subject up for instant ridicule and disapproval (“look how ugly and unfair everything about this was, wasn’t it awful?”) which it deserves, but you don’t learn anything that way; and (2) pretending to study it, while actually trying to excuse it, as a disingenuous mask for one’s own racism. (“Oh, it’s a tradition, it had a certain charm, we’re just having a little fun, we don’t mean anything by it.”)

 The “Hollywood version”, but fairly accurate